nasearle/publishing-build-tools/en/concepts/caching-files-with-service-worker/index.md

 #### Cache only

-You don't often need to handle this case specifically. <a href="#cachefallback">Cache falling back to network</a> is more often the appropriate approach.
+You don't often need to handle this case specifically.
+Cache falling back to network is more often the appropriate approach.

 This approach is good for any static assets that are part of your app's main code (part of that "version" of your app).
 You should have cached these in the install event, so you can depend on them being there.
 ```